Museum of Ancient Iran: Collection

-From the Neolithic and Romanesque art, works such as the oldest Iranian clay from the Gange Darre Hill, the oldest human and animal mud samples from the Sarab Hill, and some stone tools are shown in the hall...
-Shoush (Khuzestan), Ismail-Abad and Cheshmeh Ali (Tehran), Taleyakon (Fars) from the most important sites in the 5th and 4th millennium BC.
-(Copper and stones) in Iran, with samples of their pottery are painted and seen in the hall.
-Interesting patterns of this period can be seen in the simplified pattern of mountain goats, which are seen at the level of pottery of Ismail-Abad and Cheshmeh Ali.
+From the Neolithic and Romanesque art, works such as the oldest Iranian clay from the Gange Darre Hill, the oldest human and animal mud samples from the Sarab Hill, and some stone tools are shown in the hall, including Shoush (Khuzestan), Ismail-Abad and Cheshmeh Ali (Tehran), Taleyakon (Fars) from the most important sites in the 5th and 4th millennium BC.
+Copper and stones in Iran, with samples of their pottery are painted and seen in the hall.

 Vessels of Jiroft and Shahdad with diverse designs such as the battle of man with mythological beasts and the pattern of geometric, animal and plant elements are typical examples of these vessels displayed in showcases.
-Another important work of this period in the museum is the flower of Shahdad, which shows the naked man with his hands on the chest, probably in prayer mode.
+Another important work of this period in the museum is the flower of Shahdad, which shows a naked man with his hands on the chest, probably in prayer mode.
 Containers, war devices, decorative objects, human and animal buildings, including the metal objects of the late Bronze Age and the beginning of the Iron Age, are shown in the hall.
 A number of objects displayed in the prehistoric art section of the hall belong to the Ilam civilization.

-Of all the periods in Ilam, many works of art have survived, but the middle era of Ilam, is known as one of the most beautiful trials of the Ilamis.
-Chogha Zanbil.
-Temple is one of the most important architectural remnants of this period, with remarkable works such as cow's statue with inscriptions, glass tubes, bricks and clones on it, are featured in the hall.
+Of all the periods in Ilam, many works of art have survived.
+Chogha Zanbil Temple is one of the most important architectural remnants of this period, with works such as a cow's statue with inscriptions, glass tubes, bricks and clones on it, are featured in the hall.

-The works in the museum hall attributable to the Medes era are from the ancient places of Nowshajan, Hasanlu, Godin, and Babajan.
+The works in the museum hall attributable to the Medes are from the ancient places of Nowshajan, Hasanlu, Godin, and Babajan.
 During this era, the construction of iron objects expanded, including the objects of Hasanlu, which is one of the most prominent examples in the hall.
-Also a beautiful glazed pottery was created, a spectacular example of which is the glaze of Zivia, showing two goats on the two sides of a Lotus flower.
+Glazed pottery was also created, a notable example of which is the glaze of Zivia, showing two goats on the two sides of a Lotus flower.